By Pension and Benefits Editorial Staff

 Proposed rule stage.
 The items in the PBGC’s proposed rule stage include:

-- A proposed update of the methodology for setting interest and mortality assumptions under the asset allocation regulation for single-employer plans and mass withdrawal liability determination in multiemployer plans.
+- A proposed update of the methodology for setting interest and mortality assumptions under the asset allocation regulation for single-employer plans and mass withdrawal liability determinations in multiemployer plans.

 - A proposed rulemaking would clarify and codify policies on the determination of guaranteed benefits for participants in multiemployer plans.